ndom91/home2020/blog/headless-rasppi/2018-04-05-headless-rasppi.md

 ---
-date: "2018-04-05"
+date: '2018-04-05'
-title:  "Setting up a Raspberry Pi"
+title: 'Setting up a Raspberry Pi'
-tags: ["raspberry pi", "linux"]
+category: 'linux'
+tags: ['raspberry pi', 'linux']
 ---

 When setting up a Raspberry Pi, you first need to write an OS onto an SD Card so your device has something to boot from.

 ## Operating System

 To get your Pi up and running, first download an OS.
 For beginners I suggest Raspbian.
 Its a Debian based OS maintained by the Raspberry Pi Foundation.

 [Raspbian for Raspberry Pi 3](https://downloads.raspberrypi.org/raspbian_lite_latest)

 - [Download Overview Page](https://www.raspberrypi.org/downloads/raspbian/)

 [Ubuntu Server - Raspberry Pi 3](http://cdimage.ubuntu.com/releases/bionic/release/ubuntu-18.04.3-preinstalled-server-arm64+raspi3.img.xz)

 There is unfortunately no official support for Ubuntu Server for the Raspberry Pi 4 yet, but of course the community has made some progress already:

 [Blog Post](https://jamesachambers.com/raspberry-pi-4-ubuntu-server-desktop-18-04-3-image-unofficial/) [Github Repo - ISO](https://github.com/TheRemote/Ubuntu-Server-raspi4-unofficial/releases)